-Pennsylvania College of Art & Design is one of the most affordable private art colleges in the country and is an excellent value for those seeking a professional degree in the visual arts and more than 90 percent of our students receive some form of financial assistance.
+Pennsylvania College of Art & Design is one of the most affordable private art colleges in the country and is an excellent value for those seeking a professional degree in the visual arts.
+More than 90% of our students receive a full range of federal, state, and institutional financial assistance that includes scholarships, non-repayable grants, educational loans, and part-time work-study.
 We also offer a convenient payment plan that can cover any balances remaining after deducting financial aid awards.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act was passed by Congress and signed into law to provide economic relief from COVID-19.
 A section of the CARES Act, the Higher Education Emergency Relief fund, provided money to colleges and universities to use for emergency financial aid grants to students for expenses related to the disruption of campus operations due to the pandemic.